-This course provides Caterpillar-specific content related to MineStar technology.
-Course content will include installing, commissioning, troubleshooting, and maintaining Cat MineStar products including Fleet, Terrain, and Command.
-PREREQUISITES: IEL 105, MEC 105, MEC 110, MEC 120, MEC 130
+This course provides students with specific training from industry experts including installing, commissioning, troubleshooting, and maintaining the hardware and software of autonomous equipment.
+PREREQUISITES: CIS 131, CT 110, IEL 105, MEC 105, MEC 130

-MEC 199 MINING INTERNSHIP
+MEC 199 INTERNSHIP

 This course consists of supervised work experience in an approved training situation.
 It is designed to provide practical experience in the mining industry.
-PREREOUISITES: IEL 105, MEC 105, MEC 110, MEC 120, MEC 130
+PREREQUISITES: CIS 131, CT 110, IEL 105, MEC 105, MEC 130